ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 with no content changes, the module forwards the original ``ns3::Packet`` to the specified output port.
 When the packet content is changed in the pipeline, the module creates a new ``ns3::Packet`` with the modified content and copy all packet and byte tags from the original packet to the new one.
-This approach is more expensive than the previous one, but is far more simple than identifying which changes were performed in the packet to modify the original ``ns3::Packet``. *In the case of byte tags, the tags in the new packet will cover the entire packet, regardless of the byte range in original packet.*
+This approach is more expensive than the previous one, but is far more simple than identifying which changes were performed in the packet by the library to modify the original ``ns3::Packet``. *Note that in the case of byte tags, the tags in the new packet will cover the entire packet, regardless of the byte range in original packet.*

 Multiple output queues
 ######################